The Warriorr: Critical response

 The Warriorr received generally negative reviews from critics.

 Neeshita Nyayapati of The Times of India gave 3/5 stars and wrote "The Warriorr is a masala-laden commercial pot-boiler that’s meant to be watched over a shared bucket of popcorn."
-Pinkvilla gave 2/5 stars and wrote "Some films are stuck in a time warp.
-The Warriorr goes beyond.
-Every nerve ending and blood vessel of the film is stuck in the past".

-Behindwoods gave 2.5/5 stars and wrote "The Warriorr is a watchable police action entertainer with the hero and villain in fine form."
 Latha Srinivasan of Firstpost gave 1.5/5 stars and wrote "Director Lingusamy's Telugu debut starring Ram Pothineni is a mish-mash of his earlier films."

 Balakrishna Ganeshan of The News Minute gave 1.5/5 stars and wrote "The story being extremely superficial without any element of reality in it, also makes it a mediocre watch."
 Janani K of India Today gave 1/5 stars and wrote "The Warriorr is a mass action entertainer, which is ridiculous and has nothing new to offer."

 Bhuvanesh Chandar of The Hindu wrote "The Warriorr’s lifeless storyline is made worse with its generic scene writing and a template screenplay structure."
 Manoj Kumar R of The Indian Express wrote "Lingusamy has repeated the same movie that he has been making throughout his career with different actors and costumes, including the 'loosu ponnu' archetype".